Salerno Medical Associates Programs

 Urban Healthcare Initiative Program (UHIP):

 A 501 (c) 3 non-profit, community-based urban healthcare provider founded in 2010.
-UHIP, a 2015 NJBIZ Healthcare Heroes Awards finalist, reaches out through local pillars and mainstays of the community such as churches, barbershops, and community centers.
+UHIP, a 2015 and 2018 NJBIZ Healthcare Heroes Awards finalist, reaches out through local pillars and mainstays of the community such as churches, barbershops, and community centers.
 Its mission is to educate inner-city residents in northern New Jersey about health problems affecting their communities, to promote preventive care and regular medical screenings, and to coordinate the provision of healthcare services to individuals who may otherwise not have the ability to receive such services.

 Community Healthcare Outreach Program (CHOP)